 This is my second project built for a client.
 My first one was an architecture firm site some five years ago that no longer exists.

-This is my third client project for my brother and his fiancee's wedding website.
+This particular child theme was created formerly for my brother's wedding website.
+However, when the wedding was postponed, I decided to save this child theme and recreated it as a mock wedding website for demo purposes.
 I followed the standard formats of most wedding websites with a few twists to it.
 Unlike most wedding sites, this is a one-page landing-page style of sorts, with a countdown on the header to the couple's big day.
 The site is "work in progress" (as more information and updates from the couple arrive in the later future) and it also includes a guestbook via the Gwolle Guestbook plugin, a blog-style news and updates section, and a contact form.
 This WordPress child theme is built using the Divi Framework.